Score Breakdown

 How fast are Axi withdrawals?

 In my recent testing across six payouts: Skrill cleared in 4 to 8 hours, Neteller in 6 hours, SWIFT bank wire in 1 to 2 business days, USDT TRC-20 in 5 hours including blockchain confirmation.
 All six cycles cleared without manual review and Axi did not charge a withdrawal fee on any cycle.
-This is in line with the IC Markets and Pepperstone payout cohort but behind the instant-settlement leaders like Exness on Skrill (2 to 4 minutes confirmed).
+This is matching the IC Markets and Pepperstone payout cohort but behind the instant-settlement leaders like Exness on Skrill (2 to 4 minutes confirmed).

 Does Axi accept US clients?